 European and Global Health Insurance Cards

-If you're travelling to an EU country from the UK, make sure you take a Global ...
+If you're travelling to an EU country from the UK, make sure you take a Global Health Insurance Card (Ghic) with you or existing European health Insurance Card (Ehic), ...